Creativity at Work delivers results

 Solution: “We invited Linda Naiman to bring her collaborative painting techniques to our retreat at Edenvale Center in British Columbia, to help us have a conversation we were finding difficult, “to go beyond simply the words and create a picture of the story that was in the process of unfolding.”

 The collaborative painting activities created a crucible for deeper levels of conversation, and “they found themselves telling stories of sensitive issues, personal journeys, and visions of their future.
 The retreat fostered open inquiry, sparked new energy, and ignited a sense of team spirit.”
 (Osborn)

 One of the associates said “The paintings were a source of intimacy the group needs to stay together and provided a forum for rich and insightful dialogue.
 We realized that the archetypes that emerged in the images of our painting represented the essence of what we wanted to convey about collaboration to our public.”

 “We had struck a vein of gold that helped us shape our future together.”

 Through arts-based dialogue, the Ginger Group discovered other ways of knowing and expressing what matters.
 “We have learned that it’s not about making art, not about performance.
 It’s about creating meaning together, using powerful visual symbols and images that come from the deepest parts of our being.”

-For the full story of how Linda Naiman’s arts-based learning facilitation helped transform the Ginger group, read Finding a Vein of Gold through Painting a Story (PDF)
+For the full story of how Linda Naiman’s arts-based learning facilitation helped transform the Ginger group, read Finding Gold through Painting a Story (PDF)

 A case study of how arts-based dialogue created a transformational experience for the Ginger Group is also featured in Wake Me Up When the Data is Over: How Organizations Use Storytelling to Drive Results by Susan M. Osborn, Ph.D (2006)